I call him Hoover and he’s worked hard for me since the day I hauled his long, lanky self into the house back in 2008.

 Next, this is that clear plastic (well mostly clear) place where I can watch the water being sucked back into the machine.
 I don’t know how to clean in there, so you can see that I haven’t!
 But that’s what I keep my eye on.
 And with the Spot Shot doing its job on the carpet, I do see residues of soap and bubbles going up—a sign that I need to keep working on the area until what gets sucked up is mostly clear-looking water.

 Now you are looking at the inside of Hoover with the clean water tank removed.
 I want all of you naysayers who insist I’m going to ruin my Hoover with boiling water to see that after 8 years and untold miles/hours of carpet cleaning, those hoses look pristine to me!
-I have never cleaned Hoover and look how nice a clean this is.
+I have never cleaned Hoover and look how nice and clean this is.

 Hoover’s rotating brushes get a good workout, trust me, and still, they’re in great shape.